awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 **authMethod**
 Set to `origin-access-identity` if your Amazon S3 bucket has an origin access identity \(OAI\) set up, or `none` if you aren’t using OAI\.
 If you set authMethod to `origin-access-identity`, there are several requirements:
-+ You must specify a region in your header\.
++ You must specify a Region in your header\.
 + You must use the same OAI when you switch from one Amazon S3 origin to another\.
 + You can’t use an OAI when you switch from a custom origin to an Amazon S3 origin\.
 For more information about using an OAI, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.